wmlutz/rnschedule/README.md

 ## Special Thanks

-* Special thanks to Wix's RN Calendar for getting things started.
+* Special thanks to Wix's RN Calendar for getting things started and providing inspiration.